iusrepo/ius.io/docs/FAQs.md

 during the gap between Red Hat and CentOS point releases (that requires updates to our packages)?
 The answer we came up with to have separate repositories.

+### php

+#### I want to use Nginx with php-fpm, but when I install php it pulls in httpd as a dependency.
+Why?

+The PHP language is actually in the php56u-common package.
+The php56u package is mod\_php, an httpd module that serves as a PHP SAPI (server API).
+Yes, the naming is less than ideal, but it's something we inherited from Fedora/RHEL.

+#### Why can't I install php56u with httpd24u?

+As noted in the previous question, php56u is actually the mod\_php httpd module.
+It compiles against the MMN (magic module number) of httpd.
+This means that if you build mod\_php against httpd 2.2, it can only install with httpd 2.2.
+When we created httpd24u, [we decided to continue building our mod\_php packages against stock httpd][mod_php_decision].
+Building mod\_php for every combination of php and httpd was far more complexity than we were willing to maintain.
+Additionally, there was no way to trigger automatic updates for users to switch from php56u/httpd to php56u/httpd24u.
+In order to use httpd24u with PHP 5.6, you must use php56u-fpm.
+The FPM SAPI does not compile against a specific webserver, so you can use it with httpd, nginx, lighttpd, and more.

+#### I don't see php70u in the repos, where is it?

+To address the mod\_php naming confusion in our PHP 7.0 packages, we chose to move the mod\_php files into a subpackage named mod\_php70u.
+This means that you should explicitly choose php70u-fpm or mod\_php70u. mod\_php70u still provides php70u, so running `yum install php70u` still works.

+#### I'm trying to install phpMyAdmin, but yum is failing with errors from IUS packages.
+Why?

+IUS packages usually work just fine with noarch stock and EPEL PHP packages, but yum's dependency resolution is not always smart enough to pull in all the correct dependencies.
+You can work through this by installing the IUS PHP packages that phpMyAdmin requires before trying to install phpMyAdmin itself.
+Alternatively, you can install dnf on EL7 via [COPR][dnf_copr], which has much better dependency resolution capabilities.
+That would allow you to run `dnf install phpMyAdmin php70u-common` and have everything resolve the first time.

+#### I'm trying to install composer, but yum is failing with errors from IUS packages.
+Why?

+See the previous question regarding phpMyAdmin.

 [2]: Philosophy.md#naming-convention
 [3]: https://access.redhat.com/security/updates/backporting/?sc_cid=3093
 [4]: IUSvsSCL.md